• Skip to main content

 vegan sage and kale pesto

 Kale nut pesto is more than just another pesto.
 It's also versatile and delectable.
-You can add it to your regular pasta; this recipe is perfectly suitable for most recipes and makes an excellent topping for roasted vegetables and grilled veggies.
-We love kale pesto so much that it has become our go-to pesto recipe for our grilled cauliflower steaks.
+You can add it to all types of noodles; this recipe is perfectly suitable for most recipes and makes an excellent topping for roasted vegetables and grilled veggies.
+We love kale pesto so much that it has become our go-to recipe for grilled cauliflower steaks.

 vegan sage kale pesto with pasta